 Brief history of AR

-AR in 1970s.
+AR in the 1970s.
 In 1975 Myron Krueger created Videoplace – an artificial reality laboratory.
 The scientist envisioned the interaction with digital stuff by human movements.
-This concept later was used for certain projectors, video cameras and onscreen silhouettes.
+This concept later was used for certain projectors, video cameras, and onscreen silhouettes.

 How does Augmented Reality work

 What is Augmented Reality for many of us implies a technical side, i.e. how does AR work?
 For AR a certain range of data (images, animations, videos, 3D models) may be used and people will see the result in both natural and synthetic light.
 Also, users are aware of being in the real world which is advanced by computer vision, unlike in VR.

 AR can be displayed on various devices: screens, glasses, handheld devices, mobile phones, head-mounted displays.
 It involves technologies like S.L.A.M. (simultaneous localization and mapping), depth tracking (briefly, a sensor data calculating the distance to the objects), and the following components:

 - Cameras and sensors.
 Collecting data about user’s interactions and sending it for processing.
 Cameras on devices are scanning the surroundings and with this info, a device locates physical objects and generates 3D models.
 It may be special duty cameras, like in Microsoft Hololens, or common smartphone cameras to take pictures/videos.

 - Processing.
 AR devices eventually should act like little computers, something modern smartphones already do.
 In the same manner, they require a CPU, a GPU, flash memory, RAM, Bluetooth/WiFi, a GPS, etc. to be able to measure speed, angle, direction, orientation in space, and so on.